Beej126/BeejBlog/content/posts/2016-10-01-auto-generate-pngs-for-font-awesome-icons.md

   - Xamarin

 ---
-# &#8230; via PowerShell, using ImageMagick v7
+# ... via PowerShell, using ImageMagick v7

 # motivation

-comes in handy for Xamarin (Forms) iOS project&#8230; season image filenames & sizes to your taste in the CreateFAImages function
+comes in handy for Xamarin (Forms) iOS project... season image filenames & sizes to your taste in the CreateFAImages function